CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Authentication-Authorization-and-Accounting/TACACS.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-- To set the VRF, source IP, authentication type, and enable creation of a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` file, then restart `auditd`.
+- To set the VRF, the server port (use the format `server:port`), source IP, authentication type, and enable creation of a separate home directory for each TACACS+ user, edit the `/etc/tacplus_servers` file, then restart `auditd`.
 - To set the timeout, the debug level, and the usernames to exclude from TACACS+ authentication, edit the `/etc/tacplus_nss.conf` file (you do not need to restart `auditd`).

-The following example sets the VRF to `mgmt`, the authentication type to CHAP, the source IP address to 10.10.10.1, and enables Cumulus Linux to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in:
+The following example sets the VRF to `mgmt`, the server port to 32, the authentication type to CHAP, the source IP address to 10.10.10.1, and enables Cumulus Linux to create a separate home directory for each TACACS+ user when the TACACS+ user first logs in:

 ```
 cumulus@switch:~$ sudo nano /etc/tacplus_servers
+...
+secret=tacacskey
+server=192.168.0.30:32
 ...
 # If the management network is in a vrf, set this variable to the vrf name.
 # This would usually be "mgmt"